 First Gas will not be required to approve or curtail NQs at any Receipt Point.
-First Gas may curtail flow at a Receipt Point, in the circumstances referred to in section 9.
-In that event, the Interconnected Party and Shippers will redetermine the allocation of Gas at that Receipt Point and notify new NQs in accordance with section 4.1.
+First Gas may curtail flow at a Receipt Point in the circumstances referred to in section 9.1.

 Delivery Zone Nominations

 A Shipper wishing to obtain DNC at one or more Delivery Points in a Delivery Zone shall notify a single, aggregate NQ for that Delivery Zone in accordance with sections 4.8, 4.9 and 4.10.